PigeonWilson/sandRouting/README.md

 - transparent

 # functionalities
-- create beautiful meaningless html links
+- create beautiful meaningless (on the surface) html links
 - provide the ability to invalidate any links at once
 - prevent direct file linking, between session and between users